 You may be finding that promoting virtual events is easier for some libraries and harder for others.
 Some small & rural libraries may not have a website calendar to post their events and likely rely on foot traffic to spread the word about programs.
 This is where you can best utilize email marketing and social media sites to promote your new virtual programs.

-Get all of your staff involved.
+Get all of your staff involved, let each one host a virtual event.
 If you are using Facebook Live, add staff members as “page editors” so they can help out.
 Have other staff members view each other’s virtual events and take notes.
 Rotate the responsibility of who hosts the events, see which ones perform the best and share the replay, post on YouTube, or create similar events.

 Keep a digital spreadsheet that can be populated at the end of each virtual event.
 Some events might be great, and honestly, some may tank.
 Either way, record everything for each program instance and find a way to easily share it amongst your staff.
 The information may help your coworker avoid a similar mistake, unpopular topic, or program, or could help them ride on the coattails of your successful event next time around.

-Well, now that your library has mastered virtual events you might even consider continuing them when your doors re-open.
+Well, now that your library has mastered how to host a virtual event you might even consider continuing them when your doors re-open.
 Try to collect all of this data and find a great way to present it to your Director.
-And most of all, have fun!
-IF you need help along the way, reach out to us.
+Make sure you add them to your community calendars, but most of all, have fun!
+If you need help along the way, reach out to us.